jonabf1/GoBarber/README.md

 </h1>

 ### :page_with_curl: About
 This project is based on an application for a hair salon.
-Containing scheduling, appointments, session, authentication and authentication.
+Containing scheduling, appointments, session and authentication.

 #### To start, **Docker** is required